ChanthMiao/ghc-wiki-mirror/api-annotations.md

 In addition, the `anns` field stores the locations for any keywords (like `let` and `in`) associated with an AST node. **RAE** Some AST nodes (e.g. `HsLet`) get custom data structures for `ann`.
 Some (e.g. `LazyPat`) get `[AddApiAnn]`.
 Why the difference?
+What's the guiding principle? **End RAE** **AZ**: The intention is that each gets a custom structure, but this was a big task and I was focusing on making sure the overall approach actually works.
+Going forward, @int_index has proposed a slightly different mechanism that may make this moot in time.
-What's the guiding principle? **End RAE** **RAE** I don't think it's helpful having a reference to the previous model; that will get stale quickly. **End RAE**
+**RAE** I don't think it's helpful having a reference to the previous model; that will get stale quickly. **End RAE**

 -------------------------------------------------